LusGroup/LiT_Mobicom2023/README.md

 # LiT: Toothbrushing Monitoring System
-LiT is a toothbrushing monitoring system based on a commercial LED toothbrush.
+&emsp;LiT is a toothbrushing monitoring system based on a commercial LED toothbrush.
 It utilizes commercial blue light sterilization toothbrushes, where blue LEDs are used as transmitters, and only 2 low-cost photosensors are required to be mounted on the toothbrush head as receivers.
 LiT is capable of monitoring 16 Bass technique surfaces by analyzing the dynamic light intensity change.

 ## Description
 This repository includes the following components: